bzhu9/Farming/README.md

 ## Accomplishments and what we learned

 We are proud of how the final UI of the game came out.
 It fit the retro vibe of our game and the graphics ran smoothly to present our final product.
-Without knowing much unity coming in to Boillermake, we are happy with the complexity and overall aesthetic we were able to introduce into the game.
+Without knowing much unity coming in to Boilermake, we are happy with the complexity and overall aesthetic we were able to introduce into the game.

 ## What's next